sudeeprp/default-coding/modeling-specification.md

 ## *Specification

-> If nothing else, make it Verifiable.
+> If overwhelming, make it Verifiable.
 Then pursue completion.

 "Count the number of visits to the store"